Fidel Castro alive and well - Chavez aide

 The letter and an accompanying story, which took up the entire first page of the Communist Party newspaper Granma, appeared to be an attempt to dampen rumors about his health.

-However, the letter, published with Castro's signature and dated October 17, did little to end speculation over his health, many questioning its authenticity.
+However, the letter, published with Castro's signature and dated October 17, did little to end speculation over his health, with many questioning its authenticity.
+(Editing by Christopher Wilson)